 Sapiens provides a condensed history of how Homosapiens became the species who took over the earth by Yuval Noah Harari, an Israeli historian.
 The book was first published in Hebrew in 2011, then translated to English in 2014 and quickly turned into an international bestseller.

-In this book, Dr. Adam Rutherford explores the field of genetics and talks about history that revealed by our genes and the history of our genes.
+In this book, Dr. Adam Rutherford explores the field of genetics and talks about the history revealed by our genes and the history of our genes.

 Max Tegmark is a Swedish-American physicist and cosmologist at Massachusetts Institute of Technology.
 In this book, he explores how to advance the field of Artificial Intelligence without hurting humans along the way.